 According to a 2008 study, lemon balm oil almost completely inhibited viral infectivity when used as a test treatment for HSV-1 and HSV-2 in monkey kidney cells.

 This test was in vitro, meaning it may not necessarily mean that lemon balm oil is effective in human patients.
 Still, it’s an interesting signal that lemon balm oil could be of value as a natural treatment for the herpes virus.

 Vanilla oil is occasionally recommended online as a natural treatment for herpes outbreaks.
 For the most part, proponents of vanilla oil recommend applying it directly to cold sores as they begin to develop.

 As with most essential oils, there’s little if any scientific evidence to prove that vanilla oil shows any real antiviral activity.
 With this said, vanilla has some mild anti-inflammatory properties that could make it useful for temporary relief from the discomfort caused by herpes sores.

 So, is vanilla oil a proven herpes treatment?
 Not at all.
 At this point, there’s no scientific study data to show that vanilla oil has any effect on HSV-1 or HSV-2, putting this essential oil in the “unproven treatment” category.

 Finally, eucalyptus oil is an essential oil with some amount of evidence to back up the claims of it treating herpes.
-In a 2001 antiviral study, researchers found that eucalyptus oil reduced virus titers by 57.9% for HSV-1 and 75.4% for HSV-2 when tested in vitro.
+In a 2001 antiviral study, researchers found that eucalyptus oil reduced virus titers by 57.9 percent for HSV-1 and 75.4 percent for HSV-2 when tested in vitro.

 The researchers also found that eucalyptus oil is capable of exerting a direct antiviral effect on the herpes virus, both as HSV-1 and HSV-2.
 It’s an interesting development that makes this oil an area of study as a natural herpes treatment.